 Regardless of what task you have been set, an operations manager needs to possess excellent planning skills.
 Arranging all your skills and projects according to what needs to be finished throughout the day can help you keep on track with your workload and ensure you know what you’re doing from beginning to end.
 Your duties may include developing procedures and policies, creating budgets, and supporting all functions, which is why planning is a key component of operations management.

-Whether you’re engaging with your team, managers, or clients, it’s vital that operation managers know how to communicate effectively.
-There are many types of people that you will come into contact with on a day to day basis, so knowing how to get your message across to others and establishing a strong rapport with each audience can help you perform your job more efficiently and productively.
+Whether you’re engaging with your team, managers, or clients, operation managers must know how to communicate effectively.
+There are many types of people that you will come into contact with on a day-to-day basis, so knowing how to get your message across to others and establishing a strong rapport with each audience can help you perform your job more efficiently and productively.
 When working on a project or task, things can spiral out of control if communication lines break down, so it’s your job to use an array of communication vehicles like written, verbal, and body language to keep things moving in the right direction.

-Operation managers who are active listeners can build better connections, identify, and solve problems, as well as help you avoid missing any critical information that could hinder how the final outcome of the project.
-It’s important that you take everyone’s thoughts and opinions on board and see the situation from other points of view.
+Operation managers who are active listeners can build better connections, identify, and solve problems, as well as help you avoid missing any critical information that could hinder how the outcome of the project.
+You must take everyone’s thoughts and opinions on board and see the situation from other points of view.

 When working on a project or task, you may need to come together with your team to get the job done.
 You should never underestimate the value of teamwork, especially when it comes to driving the business forward, so being able to work with others will share the workload, ease burnout, and help you develop new skills that can propel your career forward.
 If each member of the team works in sync, it will keep everyone on track and ensure deadlines are met according to plan.